bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch5-2">5.2 CSS Fonts - Part 1 (6:37)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-I love this little joke here.
-11% of Americans think HTML is an STD.
+<p>I love this little joke here.
+11% of Americans
+think HTML is an STD.
 Often we&apos;ll get the question, why do ITM majors need to take HTML, CSS, and Javascript?
 What is the point of this class in a information management program?
 Well, I can guarantee that many of you will end up in small to medium sized companies.
+Those of you that do end up in large companies that recognize your specific role, that&apos;s great.</p>

+<p>But for many
-Those of you that do end up in large companies that recognize your specific role, that&apos;s great.
-But for many of you, you will find yourself in places where you&apos;re not seen as the information technology management person, you&apos;re seen as the coder, you&apos;re seeing as the web person, you&apos;re seen as the techie.
+of you, you will find yourself in places where you&apos;re not seen as the information technology management person, you&apos;re seen as the coder, you&apos;re seeing as the web person, you&apos;re seen as the techie.
 A lot of times that involves subtle things like being the go to when changing profiles for new hires, things like that.
-Changing the picture on the front page of the website, general management of the website.
-But beyond that, a lot of you will be in positions where someone else can do the exact same technical work.
+Changing the picture on the front page of the website, general management of the website.</p>

+<p>But beyond that, a lot of you will be in positions where someone else can do the
+exact same technical work.
 Having subtle skills above and beyond makes you a more valuable employer.
 When I talk about in the beginning of this class, cheating and getting the degree, and really the point is not just